 We spent the rest of the afternoon alternating between watching Jamie on the bouncy castles, drinking on the terrace, studying the form in our booklet (£3), placing bets and watching the racing.
 Plus watching Jamie roll about on the grass!
 I loved the atmosphere.
-It’s a really lovely racecourse and great to have all the facilities so close.
-It certainly wasn’t a long walk to things.
-You can also go to the winners enclosure from the Tattersall enclosure.
-Silly us forgot to go.
-We were having so much fun elsewhere that we just plain forgot!
+Market rasen is a really lovely racecourse and it’s great to have all the facilities so close.
+Ticket holders for the Tattershall enclosure can also view the winner’s area.
 The viewing areas are slightly raised too so you don’t have to worry about the little ones not being able to see.

 There’s also a large screen so you can watch the horses as you can’t always see their position when they are racing on the other side of the course.

 We didn’t stay for all the races.
 We bet on four in the end.
 I won £50 in the third race and we all tried to get serious about the fourth race.
 We studied form, studied the horses in the parade ring, examined and watched the odds.
 We all placed around £20-40 in bets, we all lost!
 Such is the nature of betting.
-It didn’t matter though, we had fun and we did something we hadn’t all done together.
 Jamie asked about a hundred times who won and why hadn’t we won again.